What is Pomade?

 There are pomade hairstyles that require a specific way to be done.
 Applying pomade can be done two ways either damp or dry but it still boils down to what hairdo you’d like to achieve.

 1.)
 Before you start applying the product to your hair, always start with a clean canvass.
-By this mean, you first wash your hair with shampoo.
+This means first washing your hair with shampoo.
 Pomade sticks well to clean and non-greasy hair.

 2.)
 After you’ve washed your hair, don’t completely wait for it to dry.
 Instead, make sure your hair is still slightly damp but not dripping wet so that the product mixes well with your hair to get that nice sleek texture.